Wolfrax/tv/README.md

 * jQuery dataTables
 * highcharts and highcharts windbarb
 * D3
+* Leaflet

 Layout of UI is done through bootstrap, plotting through highcharts and a table of data through jQuery.
+Map for position of station is done through leaflet.
 Special care is taken to draw a windrose, D3 is used to create the bins for the histogram used as input for the Windrose.